Workshop applications for LEAD Fall are open!

-The 2020–21 virtual LEAD Conferences offered two format options:
+The 2021 virtual LEAD Fall conference offers two format options:

 - Workshop: This 30-minute selection is most similar to the traditional in-person conference workshops.
 Workshop can be conducted either live or prerecorded.